 Centers, Clinics & Programs

-Burke Medical Research Institute offers outpatient clinical centers, clinics and programs focused around accelerating and advancing the latest neurorehabilitation treatments.
+Burke Medical Research Institute has established centers to investigate basic and translational research and to offer outpatient clinics and programs focused around accelerating and advancing the latest neurorehabilitation treatments.

 Burke Medical Research Institute’s core focus spotlights the development of centers or working groups that are organized around neurological conditions relevant to the Institute such as stroke, spinal cord injury, traumatic brain injury and neurological diseases.